bugQ/win.dlestra.ws/cv.md

 # Résumé

-I'm a game engineer with over 4 years professional software development experience and a strong educational backing in engineering practice and theory, as well as many years of experience passing along knowledge on in tutoring and peer training.
+I'm a game engineer with over 5 years professional software development experience and a strong educational backing in engineering practice and theory.
 I'm accustomed to acquiring skills and fulfilling roles as the job mandates, including:

 - source code integration